OpenSaMD/OpenSaMD/docs/techdoc/14971/risk-management-report.md

 ## 3. Risk Control Measures

-Risks were reduces as low as reasonably possible (ALARP).
+Risks were reduced as far as possible (AFAP).
 If a risk was classified as "unacceptable" based on the Risk Table, Risk Control Measures were implemented.

-Potential categories of Internal Risk Control Measures are "inherent safety by design", "protective measures" and "information for safety".
-Potential categories for External Risk Control Measures are "hardware", "independent software system", and "health care procedures".
-In total, 4 were implemented.
-Two of these were external protective measures that were identified.
-No hazardous situation resulted in unacceptable risk after the consideration of the two external risk control measures.
+The following categories of Risk Control Measures were implemented in priority as listed below:

+1. Inherent safety by design
+2. Protective measures
+3. Information for safety

-Two remaining internal risk control measures were implemented following the ALARP principle.
+In total, `4` external risk control measures were implemented and `2` internal risk control measures were implemented.

 ## 4. Risk Matrix